reiniertimmer/create-github-secret-action/README.md

 Name of a GitHub repository or organization where you want to create/update a secret.
 Expects the notation `owner/repo` for repositories.
 Defaults to the repository that invoked the workflow.

+#### `environment`
+Name of a GitHub repository environment where the secret is to be added.
+The location type should *not* be of type "organization" (organization environments are not supported by GitHub at this moment)

 #### `pa_token`
 **(Required)** Personal access token with permission to modify repository or